TheVitorGomez/TheVitorGomez/README.md

 ### Hi there, my name is Vitor and welcome to my profile 👋

-## I'm Student, Developer and passionate about technology😍 :
+## I'm Student, Developer and passionate about technology 😍 :

 - 🇧🇷 Brazilian
 - 🏫 Studying Computer Engineering at [Insper][insper]